 - 4.25 Estimating how much waste will be produced in future is very difficult as this is driven by factors such as how well the local economy is performing, the relative cost of different types of waste management, and the impact of any Government taxes or legislation.
-Existing data for some wastes is also very limited meaning that any estimates can only give a very broad indication of anticipated future arisings. - 4.26 The East Midlands Regional Plan, published in March 2009, sets out best and worst case estimates of future waste arisings for each Waste Planning Authority area over the next 15 years.
-For Nottinghamshire and Nottingham this suggests anywhere between 5 and 7 million tonnes of waste per year depending on the level of future waste growth18.
+Existing data for some wastes is also very limited meaning that any estimates can only give a very broad indication of anticipated future arisings. - 4.26 The East Midlands Regional Plan, published in March 2009, sets out best and worst case estimates of future waste arisings for each Waste Planning Authority until 2025.
+For Nottinghamshire and Nottingham this suggests anywhere between 5 and 7 million tonnes of waste per year depending on the level of future waste growth.
+Table 2 below shows the best case estimate whilst Table 4, overleaf, shows the overall amount of capacity that the Regional Plan expects us to provide (see paragraph 4.29).